dmak007/cert_demos/cert_questions.md

     - The server must find a trusted CA in the client cert chain (or trust the client cert directly)
     - This happens in the TLS handshake
 - Which certificates need to be on the server (i.e. the client/intermediate/root) in order to authenticate?
-    - Enough that the client cerificate chain can be traced back to a trusted CA
+    - In short, enough that cerificatescan be traced back to a trusted CAs
+    - The server should send its server certificate and chain of all intermediate CAs
+        - ie. The server should be loaded with the server certificate and private key, and all intermediate CA certificates
-    - Alternatively, the client certificate can be trusted directly (todo: confirm with nginx)
+    - For client authentication, the server should be loaded with trusted CA certificates that client certificates can be signed by.
-    - The server may be able to retrieve CA certs that it doesn't already have (todo: confirm)
+    - Depending on the tools used, intermediate certificates can be retrieved from URLs given in server certificates, negating the need to send intermediates.
+If unsure, it's best to send all intermediates.
 - Is this answer different depending on whether there is a certificate chain?
     - No
 - How to identify whether a certificate is a client or server certificate?